 Lo Yikreichu.
 The first thing the kohanim are instructed concerning the way they present themselves to the world is lo yikreichu.
-The Hebrew verb used in this phrase is karach.
+The Hebrew verb used in this phrase is karach9.
 This verb describes the different phases of transforming something from a rough and/or unkempt state to a smooth and/or neatly clipped state.
 With regard to the hair on a person's head, it describes every action from trimming to shaving.
 What is the point?
 If we have been redeemed and brought into the Avrahamic Covenant, every hair on our head belongs to the Bridegroom-King.
 It is no longer ours to coiffure according to our tastes or whims.
 It is now to be subject solely to His purposes.

 What does the Bridegroom-King care about how we wear our hair, you ask?
 Remember, as we discussed in our studies on parsha Tazria, human hair is designed by the Holy One to function as an organ of spiritual discernment.
 Our hair is designed to function for us, in a spiritual sense, the way antennae function for insects.
-In its natural state, our hair is brilliantly formulated to be sensitive to the realm of the kadosh [i.e. holy] on the one hand, and to the presence of tumah [i.e. uncleanness] on the other hand.
-As kohanim one of our most basic tasks is to know and teach the distinction between that which is tamei and that which is tahor.
+In its natural state, our hair is brilliantly formulated to be sensitive to the realm of the kadosh [i.e. flowing in the energy that emanates from the Holy One and fuels everything that goes on in the Heavenly courts of the King] on the one hand, and to the presence of tumah [i.e. uncleanness; a force of fragmentation/disharmony/conflict] on the other hand.
+As kohanim one of our most basic tasks is to know and teach the distinction between that which is tamei and that which is tahor10.
 Hence, every act of cutting, trimming, or shaping the hair on our head potentially affects our ability to accurately discern and maintain the distinctions between the realms we are called to deal with.
 We are to do with our hair only what the Holy One directs.
-There are circumstances under which the Holy One specifically tells us to shave the hair on our heads.
+There are circumstances under which the Holy One specifically tells us to shave the hair on our heads11.
 Outside those circumstances, the hair of a kohen's head is to grow long like Shimshon's [i.e. Samson's].

-&lt;sup>9 This is a form of the Hebrew verb root karach, kuf, resh, chet, Strong's Hebrew word #7139.
+9 This is a form of the Hebrew verb root karach, kuf, resh, chet, Strong's Hebrew word #7139.
 This is the first Biblical usage of a verb from this root.